Body Worn Cameras

 Fishers out and about around the state may notice fisheries officers wearing body worn cameras (BWC’s).

-The VFA is trialling this equipment to see if it provides an effective role in its law enforcement functions.
+Following an extensive pilot program, the VFA found BWCs to provide an effective role in its law enforcement functions.
 Other fisheries jurisdictions, such as South Australia and Queensland have already implemented this technology for their officers, as have the Victoria Police and Ambulance Victoria.

 The small video cameras worn on the uniform of fisheries officers can capture video and audio evidence, and are expected to improve officer safety and compliance outcomes.